 Each state has its own licensing requirements.
 Students must check with the licensing board of their home state to determine if the online M.F.T. master’s degree at Syracuse University will meet state requirements for licensure.
-Individual state licensing requirements can be found at the American Association for Marriage and Family Therapy (A.A.M.F.T.) website.
+Individual state licensing requirements can be found on the The American Association for Marriage and Family Therapy website.
 For those looking to be licensed in California, you may need to take two more classes in California during or post M.A.
+Kansas and New Hampshire licensure requirements currently have restrictions for online education.
+Please check with your licensing board to determine if online education meets your state’s requirements.
 The Virgin Islands and Puerto Rico do not license M.F.T.s.
 The online degree program at Syracuse University meets licensing requirements for New York State.

 How will I get a clinical placement?

-This is described in detail in the Student Handbook, which is available on our website (Forms and Information.)
 You are required to find your own clinical placement, but the M.F.T.
 Department (Online Internship Coordinator) will assist with developing each clinical placement site.
 Placement sites must provide couple and family therapy services and offer opportunities for direct contact with clients, including relational sessions.
 In addition, there must be a supervisor at the site who is licensed and meets standards for supervisors (as listed in the handbook).
-The handbook can be found under forms on the M.F.T.
-Forms and Information.

 Will I get help finding a placement?